 Remove any dish or other container that may be in the microwave.
 However, as dirty as it may be, leave the round glass tray and that gizmo under it that make the tray rotate in the microwave.
 You will clean this separately, later in the process.

-Step 2: Fill a glass bowl
+Step 2: Fill a glass container

 - 1 cup white vinegar, OR 1-2 lemons,